-When your examination is completed, the doctor will provide you with exam results in a sealed envelope or send them directly to the U.S. Consulate.
-IF GIVEN AN ENVELOPE TO CARRY TO YOUR INTERVIEW.
-DO NOT OPEN THIS ENVELOPE.
+Depending on the type of visa you are applying for, your examination results will be provided directly to the embassy via a digital platform, or the doctor will provide you with exam results in a sealed envelope.
+IF YOU RECEIVE YOUR RESULTS IN AN ENVELOPE, DO NOT OPEN THIS ENVELOPE.
 Instead, bring it to your visa interview.